-Sterile processing starts when non-disposable instruments utilized in surgical or medical procedures are transported to a decontamination area and cleaned in numerous ways to prepare them for reuse.
-For example, when tools are first taken to the decontamination area.
-Then they may be disassembled and cleaned with detergent or enzymatic solution before moving it in an ultrasonic cleaner, keeping it in the washer, and packed for sterilization.
-After sterilization, tools should be free from pathogens and safe to use.
+Sterile processing starts when non-disposable instruments utilized in surgical and medical procedures are transported to a decontamination area and cleaned in numerous ways to prepare for reuse.
+Tools are first taken to the decontamination area, then disassembled and cleaned with detergent or enzymatic solution before moving in an ultrasonic cleaner, keeping it in the washer, and packing for sterilization.

 Hospitals have various ways of conducting sterile processing programs, but the CDC has guidelines to ensure that certain norms are met regardless of variations in hospital staff.
-There are six main stages of sterile processing that should be managed at a high level.
+Six main stages of sterile processing should be managed at a high level.
 They are:

 For each stage, the CDC comprises specific directions regarding which cleaning products and tools can be used, how to specify when successful sterilization happened, and what kinds of assessments should take place before instruments are moved to the next stage.

 Sterile processing technicians must be diligent in conserving these norms, so they themselves stay safe and that neither medical staff nor patients are exposed to hazardous pathogens.
 These technicians are the unsung heroes of the hospital because they have an important job but are not recognized for their role in improving outcomes and decreasing risks.